Blue Bonds: An Audacious Plan to Save the World’s Ocean

 Blue Bonds create a win-win-win situation: the national governments get significant financial savings to invest in natural resources that support their economies; local communities, in turn, see their livelihoods and cultural heritage protected; and the donors who provided the original seed funding realize incredible leverage on their philanthropic investment—a multiplier of up to 40 times.

-TNC is working with 20 island and coastal countries in the Caribbean, the Pacific Islands and the West Indian Ocean to improve marine area management and create new marine protected areas over the next five years.
-If we can raise $40.5 million in philanthropy, we can catalyze investments of up to $1.6 billion for ocean conservation.
+TNC is working with island and coastal countries in the Caribbean, Africa, Latin America, the Pacific Islands and the West Indian Ocean to improve marine area management and create new marine protected areas over the next five years.
+If we can raise $40.5 million in philanthropic funding to initiate projects in those countries, we can then secure additional private investments to work with countries on restructuring debt and secure long-term sustainable financing for ocean conservation.

-These territories are home to 13 percent of the world’s coral reefs, and customized marine protection plans would ensure the reefs are protected and restored.
+These territories are home to 13% of the world’s coral reefs, and customized marine protection plans would ensure the reefs are protected and restored.
 Those healthy reefs in turn provide habitat for fish, sea turtles and other marine species; they can also “seed” surrounding reefs by spreading coral larvae through ocean currents.
-And protecting these areas will ultimately benefit the 43 million people who live near coastlines through more sustainable economies and stronger resilience to climate change.
+And protecting these areas will ultimately benefit the more than 2.4 billion people living in coastal regions through more sustainable economies and stronger resilience to climate change.

 A Pivotal Moment for Ocean Conservation

-A 15 percent increase in protected ocean across 20 countries, in just five years, already represents an ambitious plan—but the potential scale is even greater.
-In fact, TNC estimates there are 85 countries that could use these strategies to develop more resilient economies through marine conservation, opening the door to even greater ocean protection.
+A 15% increase in protected ocean in just five years already represents an ambitious plan—but the potential scale is even greater.
+In fact, TNC estimates there are 85 countries that could use Blue Bonds for Conservation to catalyze ocean conservation in their territories.

 The size of this opportunity is matched by the urgency of our current moment, however.
-We’re at a pivotal point where establishing marine protected areas and other interventions can have a significant impact on the state of the world’s fisheries, ocean biodiversity and coastal resilience.
-But the window of opportunity before ocean degradation becomes irreversible is growing ever smaller.
+We’re at a pivotal moment where governments’ ocean conservation goals and other interventions can have a significant impact on the state of the world’s fisheries, ocean biodiversity and coastal resilience.
+But the window of opportunity before ocean degradation becomes irreversible – especially in coastal areas - is growing ever smaller.